rupran/pylibdebuginfod/README.md

 The debuginfod server is queried using a SHA-1 hash (the build ID) which is contained in a section `.note.gnu.build-id` in the stripped binary file.

 # Prerequisites
+The minimum Python version required is 3.5.

-The bindings have no additional dependencies other than an installation of `libdebuginfod.so`.
+The bindings have no external dependencies other than an installation of `libdebuginfod.so`.

-The `debuginfod-find.py` script uses the [pyelftools](https://github.com/eliben/pyelftools) library to extract the build ID from the target file.
+The [scripts/debuginfod-find.py](https://github.com/rupran/libdebuginfod-python/blob/main/scripts/debuginfod-find.py) script uses the [pyelftools](https://github.com/eliben/pyelftools) library to extract the build ID from the target file.

 # Usage